Dinesh Karthik: Formative years (2009–2019)

 In December 2009, Karthik was recalled to the ODI team during the Sri Lankan tour of India after Dhoni was banned after the second match for two matches because of low over rates.
 Karthik kept wickets in the next two matches, scoring 32 and 19 (unbeaten in both) and helping guide India to the target in successful run chases.
 He retained his place as a middle-order batsman in the fifth and final match when Dhoni returned after Tendulkar was rested and Yuvraj was injured, but the match was ended early due to an unsafe pitch.

 Karthik retained his place for the ODI tri-series in Bangladesh against the hosts and Sri Lanka after Tendulkar was rested for the tournament.
 He was an opener with Gambhir in the last two of the round-robin matches, after Sehwag was rested.
 Although Karthik made 48 and 34 in quick time as India won both matches, he was dropped for the final (which India lost).

 Karthik was recalled to the Indian ODI team for the 2013 ICC Champions Trophy after a good domestic season and IPL performance.
 He scored back-to-back centuries in the two warm-up games, securing his place on the team for the tournament.

 On 10 December 2017 Karthik faced 18 deliveries without scoring a run against Sri Lanka, an ODI record.
 He was flown in for the third Test of India's 2017–18 tour of South Africa to replace the injured wicket-keeper, Saha.
-The substitute, Patel, was included on the side before he injured his right index finger; Karthik began keeping the wickets on day four of the Test.
+The substitute, Patel, was included on the team before he injured his right index finger; Karthik began keeping the wickets on day four of the Test.
 Although he was on the squad for the limited-overs matches, he did not make the playing eleven (except for the final T20I, when he made a six-ball 13).
 Karthik was again named to the squad for the March 2018 Nidahas Trophy Tri-Nation T20 series, after team regular (and wicket-keeper) Dhoni was rested.
 He played a match-winning knock of an unbeaten 29 off eight balls in the final of the tournament against Bangladesh.
 Coming to bat when India required 34 runs off the last two overs, Karthik's assault (which included a six when requiring five runs off the last ball) won the match and the tournament.

 In April 2019, he was named to India's squad for the 2019 Cricket World Cup.
 On 6 July, in the match against Sri Lanka, Karthik played his 150th international match for India.

-The Tamil Nadu cricketer had a forgettable outing in the 2019 World Cup and, as a result, he was dropped from both the ODI and T20I squads post the quadrennial event.
+He had a forgettable outing in the 2019 World Cup and, as a result, he was dropped from both the ODI and T20I squads post the quadrennial event.